This is the 2019-2020 UH Hilo catalog, previous year catalogs can be viewed on the Back Issues page.

 Goals for Student Learning

 Sociology students develop a critical understanding of social events and processes, resting on an underlying appreciation of social theories and the insights these yield about the structure of societies, the processes embedded in these structures, the nature of social change, and how all of these affect people in their everyday lives.
-Sociology majors and minors should also develop basic skills in social research, equipping them to apply what they have learned in real-life settings.
-In-depth study of specific social groups and organizations such as the institutions of family, religion, education, polity, and the economy should create an understanding of the interconnectedness of social events and processes as well as how social research informs us and helps to develop understanding of causal processes.
+Sociology majors and minors should also develop basic skills in sociological research including quantitative and qualitative methods.
+In-depth courses of specific social groups such as indigenous communities, genders and sexualities, and race and ethnicity should create an understanding of the interconnectedness of social events and processes as well as how social research informs us to develop an understanding of society.
+Both major and minor options are organized around basic courses in statistics, research methodology, and theory.
+In addition, sociology majors have the option taking a specialized track in Island and Indigenous Sociology focused on the social and environmental conditions of island and indigenous societies.

 Prospects for Graduates